jerbob92/hallway-original/README.md

 Recently Singly decides to do a major overhaul on their API, removing almost everything I wanted to use.
 So here is the version with everything in it, and some patches backported.

+I will soon make the documentation available somewhere else, as it's like Singly will remove it from their website soon.

 This is an open source project to help developers build amazing applications combining data from many sources easily, through one API.
 This codebase is currently live and powering [api.singly.com](https://singly.com/).
 Sign in